-- (c) In paragraph (b) continuous service has the same meaning as in section 117 of the Act. - (d) If an employee who is at least 18 years old does not give the period of notice required under paragraph (b), then the employer may deduct from wages due to
+- (c) In clause 30.1(b) continuous service has the same meaning as in section 117 of the Act. - (d) If an employee who is at least 18 years old does not give the period of notice required under clause 30.1(b), then the employer may deduct from wages due to the employee under this award an amount that is no more than one week's wages for the employee. - (e) If the employer has agreed to a shorter period of notice than that required under clause 30.1(b), then no deduction can be made under clause 30.1(d). - (f) Any deduction made under clause 30.1(d) must not be unreasonable in the circumstances.

-- the employee under this award an amount that is no more than one week's wages for the employee. - (e) If the employer has agreed to a shorter period of notice than that required under paragraph (b), then no deduction can be made under paragraph (d). - (f) Any deduction made under paragraph (d) must not be unreasonable in the circumstances.
+30.2 Job search entitlement

-20.2 Job search entitlement
+(a) Where an employer has given notice of termination to an employee, the employee must be allowed time off without loss of pay of up to one day for the purpose of seeking other employment.

-- (a) Where an employer has given notice of termination to an employee, the employee must be allowed time off without loss of pay of up to one day for the purpose of seeking other employment. - (b) The time off under clause 20.2 is to be taken at times that are convenient to the employee after consultation with the employer.
+(b) The time off under clause 30.2 is to be taken at times that are convenient to the employee after consultation with the employer.

-21. Redundancy
+31. Redundancy